Frequently asked questions about the resident permit bank account for international students.

 You will get a confirmation of received payment when the full amount of money is transferred.

 Yes, you can transfer more than the given amount.

 Go to SSN’s service desk at your campus.
 There you need to sign a form with your new account information.
 Please remember to bring your ID.

-It will take 2-7 days before the money is transferred to your private account, so remember to have money available to use these days (in addition to what you have on the card).
+It will take about 10 days before the money is transferred to your private account, so remember to have money available to use these days (in addition to what you have on the card).